Analysis of the USDA Cost of Food at Home database shows that fat is the cheapest macronutrient.

-So while my take-home message is that blood ketones are likely more useful than worrying about blood ketones, I think tracking BHB can still be useful in diabetes management.
+Blood glucose levels are likely more useful than worrying about blood ketones, I think tracking BHB can still be helpful in diabetes management.

 You will remember that people with uncontrolled type 1 diabetes will have blood glucose and blood ketones that are sky high.
 This is called ketoacidosis.